Inventory Management

 Demand planner runs daily.
 Compares inventory to reorder points.

-When inventory < min, purchase request is created for (max - current) quantity.
+When inventory falls below min, a purchase request is created for (max − current) quantity.

-Buyer reviews requests and converts to purchase orders.
+Buyer reviews requests and converts them to purchase orders.

-• Low-value items that should always be in stock
+Low-value items that should always be in stock Seasonal products

 How is days of cover calculated?